RubyPearls/pizza/README.md

 Welcome to Rose's Pizza!

-This calculator will allows the user to input a size to see how many slices they can get for the size.
+This calculator will allows the user to select the topping and see how much it costs!

-This is helpful for your events so that you can see how many people your pizza will feed.

 ##Author